Dutchavelli: Career

-Dutchavelli begun his career as Dutch in 2016 releasing songs such as 'New Jack City' whilst making appearances on Rinse FM.
-Further legal trouble involving a firearm charge in 2018 curtailed his career for another two years while imprisoned on remand (he was later acquitted of the main charge but convicted of an offence relating to witnesses in the case).
+Dutchavelli began his career as Dutch in 2016 releasing songs such as 'New Jack City' whilst making appearances on Rinse FM.
+Further legal trouble involving an armed robbery and stabbing charge in 2018 curtailed his career for another two years while imprisoned on remand.
+He was later acquitted of the main charge but convicted of perverting the course of justice, and sentenced to 22 months.
 After being released on licence he began to gain recognition in 2020 with a series of hits which began with 'Only If You Knew' which racked up 20 million views in eight months.
 Further hits such as 'Surely' alongside collaborations with artists such as Stormzy and M Huncho began to cement his name as one of the leading emerging talents within the drill scene.

 Dutchavelli was named on the BBC Sound of...
 2021 longlist.
-10 artists were nominated by industry experts and artists such as Stormzy, AJ Tracey and Billie Eilish.
+10 artists were nominated by industry experts and artists such as Stormzy, AJ Tracey, and Billie Eilish.